-- Natural England considers that without appropriate mitigation the application would: - have an adverse effect on the integrity of Peak District Dales Special Area of Conservation - damage or destroy the interest features for which Lathkill Dale Site of Special Scientific Interest has been notified. - In order to mitigate these adverse effects and make the development acceptable, the following mitigation measures should be secured: - Secure condition that the Package Treatment Plant will be monitored and maintained appropriately. - Habitats Regulations Assessment.
-We advise that an appropriate planning condition or obligation is attached to any planning permission to secure these measures.
+- without appropriate mitigation the application would: - have an adverse effect on the integrity of Peak District Dales Special Area of Conservation; - damage or destroy the interest features for which Lathkill Dale Site of Special Scientific Interest has been notified. - in order to mitigate these adverse effects and make the development acceptable, the following mitigation measures should be secured: - secure condition that the Package Treatment Plant will be monitored and maintained appropriately - Habitats Regulations Assessment - advise that an appropriate planning condition or obligation is attached to any planning permission to secure these measures - a lack of objection does not mean that there are no significant environmental impacts and advise that all environmental impacts and opportunities are fully considered and relevant local bodies are consulted - further advice on designated sites/landscapes and advice on other natural environment issues is provided.